 Travel.
 41 countries and counting since 2012.

-Why did I create this site?
+Why did I create this personal finance site?

 Most FIRE bloggers aren’t practitioners of finance and only rehash the same generic advice given basically everywhere else.